YahnisElsts/plugin-update-checker/README.md

 - The second argument passed to `buildUpdateChecker` must be the absolute path to the main plugin file or any file in the theme directory.
 If you followed the "getting started" instructions, you can just use the `__FILE__` constant.
 - The third argument - i.e. the slug - is optional but recommended.
 If it's omitted, the update checker will use the name of the main plugin file as the slug (e.g. `my-cool-plugin.php` &rarr; `my-cool-plugin`).
 This can lead to conflicts if your plugin has a generic file name like `plugin.php`.

-	This doesn't affect themes as much because PUC uses the theme directory name as the default slug.
+	This doesn't affect themes because PUC uses the theme directory name as the default slug.
 Still, if you're planning to use the slug in your own code - e.g. to filter updates or override update checker behaviour - it can be a good idea to set it explicitly.

 ### GitHub Integration